Table of contents

 What types of machine maintenance exist?

-Why is preventing machine failures important?
+Why is preventing machine failures critical?

 What machine condition monitoring really is?